Khanye/Xamarin-FormsMobileApp/README.md

-ShareOpps - This is a multiplatform application developed with Xamarin Forms that allows members to submit job, scholarships and mentorship opportunities and apply for them.
-The application produces an Android Apk File, and an IOS set up file.
+ShareOpps App - This is a multiplatform application developed with Xamarin Forms that allows members to submit career opportunities, scholarships and mentorship opportunities, apprenticeship.
+It works as a job portal.
+The application produces an Android Apk, IOS and Windows exe installation package.